zmudajak/Airflow-pipeline-project/README.md

 Save changes.<br>
 Restart airflow server. (ctrl+c > airflow standalone)

-### 6. Create Main table in BigQuery where you will store the data in GCP SDK
+### 6. Create Main table in BigQuery where you will store the data by GCP SDK

 Click on cloud shell icon to start terminal window. <br>
 Run the commands from repository (create_BigQuery_table.py, here). <br>